Skip to content

 The answer is to raise the temperature of the heat pump above 60°C once a week.
 Typically this is done using an immersion heater, which most cylinders come with as standard, and this will be programmed during install.
 If you’re not sure, make sure you check with your MCS certified installer, and they’ll be able to answer any questions about your particular heat pump system.

-We have two Cosy Homes Oxfordshire case studies involving the installation of a heat pump as a low carbon heating system – one an end terrace house in east Oxford and one a cottage in the village of Hook Norton.
+Don’t just take our word for it – hear it from them.
+Take a look at these two Cosy Homes Oxfordshire case studies involving the installation of a heat pump as a low-carbon heating system – one in an end terrace house in east Oxford and one a cottage in the village of Hook Norton.

 Read next…